 Jesus died on a cross, the most horrific execution method the Roman empire had at its disposal.
 It was a cruel, ugly, horrific death, and God would not have wanted that horrible of a death for anyone, most of all his precious son Jesus.
 But bad things happen to good people, even to the best people.
 And sometimes in the midst of those horrors, it’s hard to remember that God is there.
 Even Jesus cried, “My God, my God, why have you forsaken me?!”

 But even as he cried out, he cried out with the words of a Psalm.
+As a Transition Specialist and Executive Coach, I work with a lot of people who cry out in despair and lament when hope seems to have fled from their lives.
+We can offer great executive leadership development programs fall short or phenomenal creative worship leader resources, but even those external resources may not help when hope has run dry.
 At those moments when we feel most forsaken, turn to a Psalm like Psalm 91 or sing a musical version of it like "On Eagle's Wings" as reminder that God has not forsaken you.
 You are not alone, just as Jesus was not alone on that cross.
 You can call on God, and God will hear, even answer, perhaps in unexpected ways like a stranger on a roadside, or a first responder who tries to save your life, or a song that wells up to give you hope.
 God is with us in our troubles, in our questions, and in our fears, guiding and protecting us as best God can.
 We are not alone.
 In our times of trouble, tragedy, fear, and regret, God is with us, like a mother eagle in the nest.
 That may be the only rescue we get, but perhaps it is rescue enough.